apcurran21/C-Compiler/L2/notes-debug/notes.md

       graph with the set of nodes that are currently in the graph.
 * once we know who the current node's neighbors are in the current set of the graph, we can get a list of their colors in some fashion

+### Interference Graphs
+* The degree fields for graphs are way to high, need to track down this bug first.
+    * Since the output of the interference graph stage doesn't rely on this degree measurement we are able to pass all the test cases, which means we are just double counting neighbors somewhere.